GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

-Once the ComponentProcessor class is instantiated, all of its defined components become available to be added to the component hirarchy.
+Once the ComponentProcessor class is instantiated, all of its defined components become available to be added to the component hierarchy.

 To access the properties of a component, we must reference its corresponding ComponentProcessor through function `getComponentProcessor` from class `ComponentProcessor_Manager`: